Just got off a call with a business owner.

 - What do these feelings remind me of?
 What is the earliest memory I have of feeling that way?

-- Channel this information into hyper effective therapy sessions to process and heal what happened to you in the past (I started a “processing list” to track what bothers me and gave each item a SUD rating – basically a rating of how much something distresses me on a scale of 1-10)
+- Journal this information and channel it into hyper effective therapy sessions to process and heal.
+(I started a “processing list” to track what bothers me and gave each item a SUDS rating – basically a rating of how much something distresses me on a scale of 1-10)

 Going To Therapy: Best Thing You Can Do For Your Business